augudyne/JupyterNotebookForML/README.md

 ## `docker exec <container-name/hash> <container command>`

-Run <container commmand> inside the container.
+Runs `container commmand` inside the container.
 Note: not in bash context generally, but you can do stuff like `/bin/bash -c "<blah blah>"`

 ## `docker run`